Bertrand-Bichat/rails-templates/README.md

 ## Minimal

-Get a minimal rails app ready to be deployed on Heroku with Bootstrap, Simple form and debugging gems.
+Get a minimal rails app ready to be deployed on Heroku (Procfile) with Bootstrap + Simple form + debugging gems + N+1 queries gems + custom navbar + custom footer + custom layout + YAML files for French translation of flashes + robots.txt file configured to not index all the website

 ```bash
 rails new \